Sue Klebold: Columbine High School massacre

-On April 20, 1999, Klebold's second son, Dylan, would go on to murder 14 people and injure 21 others in the Columbine High School massacre alongside Eric Harris before committing suicide in the school library.
+On April 20, 1999, Klebold's second son, Dylan, killed 14 people and injured 24 others in the Columbine High School massacre, which he carried out alongside Eric Harris, before committing suicide in the school library.

-After the massacre, the Klebold family issued a statement through their attorney, expressing condolences to the victims' families, and in May 1999, she wrote personal letters to both the families of those killed and survivors who were injured, expressing similar sentiments.
+Following the massacre, Klebold and her husband issued a statement through their attorney expressing condolences to the victims' families.
+She also wrote personal letters to the families of those killed and to survivors who were injured, conveying similar sentiments.

-The Klebold family initially refused to believe Dylan's involvement in the massacre, but in an interview with Andrew Solomon, Klebold stated that "seeing those videos was as traumatic as the original event.
+Klebold initially struggled to accept Dylan's full involvement in the massacre, but later came to terms with it.
+In an interview with Andrew Solomon, she stated that "seeing those videos was as traumatic as the original event.
 Everything I had refused to believe was true.
 Dylan was a willing participant and the massacre was not a spontaneous impulse."
-Investigators later concluded that Dylan had had depression and suicidal ideation for about two years, although his parents did not find these details until one year after the killings.
+Investigators later concluded that Dylan had experienced severe depression and suicidal ideation since at least 1997, although his parents did not learn these details until a year after the killings.

-In April 2001, the Klebold parents, along with those of Dylan's accomplice Eric Harris, settled a lawsuit with the families of the victims for $1.6 million.
-After the lawsuits, Sue and Tom Klebold met with several of the victims' families.
-In July 2003, both the Klebold and Harris families testified under oath; their testimonies are sealed until the year 2027 under the National Archives and Records Administration.
+In April 2001, the Klebolds, along with the Harris family, settled a lawsuit with the families of the victims for $1.6 million.
+Following the settlement, Sue and Tom Klebold met with several of the victims' families.
+In July 2003, both the Klebold and Harris families testified under oath; their testimonies were originally sealed for 20 years (2027), this was later quietly extended until the year 2116.

-On the advice of their attorney, the Klebold parents avoided the press for the five years that followed the massacre, saying they feared they would be misinterpreted, and that they had received death threats.
-They broke their silence in 2004, speaking to The New York Times and later on for Andrew Solomon's book Far From The Tree.
-In the latter, she was quoted as saying, "I know it would have been better for the world if Dylan had never been born.
+On the advice of their attorney, the Klebolds avoided the press for the five years following the massacre, citing fears of misinterpretation and additional death threats.
+They broke their silence in 2004, speaking to The New York Times and later contributing to Andrew Solomon's book Far From The Tree.
+In the latter, Sue Klebold was quoted as saying, "I know it would have been better for the world if Dylan had never been born.
 But I believe it would not have been better for me."